 - Connect the dots.
 Tell us how the influences in your life have shaped you.

-- Describe three potential paths for your career and life.
+- Describe three different paths for your career and life.
 To prepare for them, what do you need to learn at Stanford as a Knight-Hennessy Scholar?

 While there are no word limits for these questions, we believe a combined total for both essays of 750 to 1,750 words will suffice for most applicants.